ramp-eu/FIREFIT/icn/docs/getting-started.md

 As previously mentioned, the [TensorFlow's model save function](https://www.tensorflow.org/tutorials/keras/save_and_load#save_the_entire_model) defaults to the `SavedModel` format which generates a directory containing several files.
 For that reason, the same directory is compressed into a `zip` archive to be stored at the model database service (MongoDB) running in a container.

 FIWARE provides a detailed [step-by-step guide](https://fiware-tutorials.readthedocs.io/en/latest/historic-context-flume/index.html#mongodb-reading-data-from-a-database) on how to confirm that data is being persisted.
 For that reason, the process will not be replicated in the present document.

-To overcome the process of creating a trained model, for this quick start guide, a pre-built image already containing the mentioned model is available at [docker hub](https://hub.docker.com/repository/docker/introsyspt/icn).

 ## List available models